 - Not made in wide or narrow sizes.

-There is a growing selection of lightweight technical boots on the market, and two of our current favorites are the Scarpa Zodiac Plus GTX and La Sportiva Trango TRK GTX.
-These boots look and perform a lot like trimmed-down mountaineering designs: they’re stiff, grip well, and provide excellent support and security for off-trail use.
-Compared with the Quest, they’re lighter by about 7 ounces, but have a little less all-around prowess due to their rigid feel.
-If you’ll be off trail a lot or need something for light mountaineering, both are solid options, but the Scarpa and La Sportiva are more specialized and thus less appealing than the Quest for most backpackers.
+There is a growing selection of lightweight technical boots on the market in 2019, and one of our current favorites is the Scarpa Zodiac Plus GTX.
+This boot looks and performs a lot like trimmed-down mountaineering design: it’s stiff, grips well, and provides excellent support and security for off-trail use.
+Compared with the Quest, it’s lighter by about 7 ounces but has a little less all-around prowess due to its rigid feel.
+If you’ll be off trail a lot or need something for light mountaineering, both are solid options, but the Scarpa is more specialized and thus a little less appealing than the Quest for most backpackers.

-Within Salomon’s lineup, a lightweight alternative to the Quest 4D 3 GTX is the X Ultra 3 Mid GTX.
-This boot also was recently updated, and it’s currently one of our top picks for fast and light travel.
-There’s sufficient protection for on-trail use, but its flexible and very nimble feel makes it easy to put on serious mileage (for more information, see our in-depth X Ultra 3 review).
-The X Ultra, however, is more limited on serious backpacking trips like the Huemul Circuit.
+Within Salomon’s lineup, a lightweight alternative to the Quest is the X Ultra 3 Mid GTX.
+At 1 pound 15.7 ounces, this boot is one of our top picks for fast and light travel.
+It provides sufficient support and protection for on-trail use, but its flexible and very nimble feel makes it easy to put on serious mileage.
+The X Ultra 3 Mid, however, is more limited on serious backpacking trips like the rugged Huemul Circuit.
 The Quest’s sturdier build, taller ankle height, more secure lacing system, and added protection underfoot are all valuable additions for steep and rough trails.
-I am a big fan of the new X Ultra, but it doesn’t come close to matching the ruggedness and all-around performance of the Quest 4D 3.
+We are big fans of the X Ultra line overall and love the lower weight of the Mid, but it doesn’t come close to matching the ruggedness of the Quest 4D 3.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!